shariar-duke/e-commerce/README.md

    cd e-commerce
    npm install

-3. Create a .env.local file and keep there a variable with value NEXT_PUBLIC_BASE_URL= http://localhost:3000
+3. Create a `.env.local` file in the root of your project and add the following:

+NEXT_PUBLIC_BASE_URL=http://localhost:3000

 4.Local Link